cbrayanalytics/bash_course/README.md

 #### 4. Start Learning

 You can follow the 30-day schedule or pick and choose lessons as you wish.
 Each day’s folder includes explanations, commands, and guided exercises to help reinforce your understanding of Bash scripting.
+Please ignore the "Exercise" folder as it is _only_ intended for organization.
+You will be able to access the exericises as they are meant to be accessed through each daily lesson.

 ***